luzhkovvv/cloudresumecounter/README.md

 - Serverless backend - this project
 - [CI/CD pipelines](https://github.com/luzhkovvv/cloudresumepipelines)

+This project provides backend part of web site hits counter with permanent hits count storage and HTTP endpoint for accessing and updating hits count for particular site.
+Project is based on AWS serverless services.

 This project is built on AWS SAM using [AWS Toolkit for Visual Studio Code](https://aws.amazon.com/visualstudiocode/) and may be deployed by [SAM CLI](https://github.com/aws/aws-sam-cli).
 It includes the following files and folders:
 - counter - code for lambda function;
 - events - test events;